 MH: Yes and no. I’ve had various follow-up interviews where I’ve been able to ask him questions.
 I sometimes email him with questions that come to me – not for the book, just curiosity.

-Doing the “Biography of a Song” articles [Horowitz wrote ten articles examining the development of individual Sondheim songs for Show Music magazine between 2005 and 2008] I got a lot of wonderful unexpected stuff.
+Doing the “Biography of a Song” articles [Horowitz wrote ten articles examining the development of individual Sondheim songs for The Sondheim Review magazine between 2005 and 2008] I got a lot of wonderful unexpected stuff.
 But most of the things that occur are very, very specific and aren’t, I think, really something that would have been important for the book.

 I’ve always felt tension in how the word “too” is used in “Good Thing Going” – in the lyric “And if I wanted too much, was that such a mistake…”.
 What exactly is the “too” modifying – is it that the wanting itself was too intense, or that too much was wanted?
 That’s an example of some of the specific kinds of questions that occur to me.
 But I don’t think the book is any the less for not including things like that.